 - My Experience With Virtual Classes in High School

-Watching videos with audio description- DCMP/YouDescribe
+Watching videos with audio description: DCMP/YouDescribe

 Related links

-- Creating Audio Description For Science Experiments With YouDescribe
+- YouDescribe: Audio Description For YouTube

 - How To Make Classroom Videos Easier To See

-Bonus: Reading the Periodic Table/Using a calculator- multiple options
+Bonus: Reading the Periodic Table/Using a calculator: Multiple options

 Related links

-- Accessible Periodic Tables For Low Vision
+- Free Accessible Periodic Tables For Low Vision

 - Five Accessible Calculator Apps For Low Vision